🤿 25 Best Spots for Snorkeling in Maui + Tips & Maps (2023)

 You will be snorkeling mostly over sand, following an underwater lava rock ledge teeming with brightly colored fish.
 The water clarity here is typically excellent, particularly further away from shore, and it is a great place for spotting turtles.

-Snorkel tip: Black Rock is a famous cliff jumping location, so be aware of cliff jumpers here and avoid swimming beneath them!
+⚠️ Snorkel tip: Black Rock is a famous cliff-jumping location.
+Be aware of people jumping here, and avoid swimming beneath them!

 📸 9.
 Ahihi Bay